How to follow the dark money in politics

 Nearly $1 billion has been spent by dark money groups since the U.S. Supreme Court's Citizens United decision in 2010.
 These opaque organizations generally aren't required to disclose their donors, but obscure public records can help you shine a light on their activities and their funders.
 OpenSecrets.org and MapLight.org have numerous resources available for reporters interested in following the dark money in politics, and Issue One recently published a database of nearly 1,200 transactions detailing contributions from more than 400 unique donors to the leading dark money groups — a database that is searchable online (bit.ly/DarkMoneyData) and on ProPublica's FEC Itemizer tool.

 As the 2020 election cycle ramps up, come learn tips from some of the top dark money sleuths in the country for scouring filings with the Federal Election Commission, Internal Revenue Service, Department of Labor, Congress, corporate websites and other sources.

 Anna Massoglia is a researcher at the Center for Responsive Politics.
-She runs OpenSecrets' Dark Money project, tracks political advertising, researches foreign influence, and helped launch the Foreign Lobby Watch project.
-Anna graduated from N.C.
-State University and received her J.D. from the University of the District of Columbia Law School.
-She previously worked as an editor and research analyst at Bloomberg BNA. @annalecta
+She runs OpenSecrets' Dark Money project, tracks digital and political advertising, investigates foreign influence, and helped launch the Foreign Lobby Watch project.
+Anna received her J.D. from the University of the District of Columbia School of Law in 2015 and holds dual B.A. degrees from N.C.
+State University.
+She previously worked as an editor and research analyst at Bloomberg Tax. @annalecta

 Andrew Perez is a political reporter at MapLight, covering money's influence on politics. @andrewperezdc